Publications Bookshop

 FWR

-Reports and publications are based on work co-ordinated or funded by the Foundation, or sponsored by the UK Department of the Environment (now Defra), the Drinking Water Inspectorate (England & Wales), the Scottish Office, or the Scottish & Northern Ireland Forum for Environmental Research.
+Reports and publications are based on work co-ordinated or funded by the Foundation, or sponsored by the UK Department of the Environment (now Defra), the Drinking Water Inspectorate (England & Wales), or the Scotland & Northern Ireland Forum for Environmental Research.

 Drinking Water Inspectorate